MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/too-many-local-nonstatic-variables.md

 # Too many local, nonstatic variables

-Local, nonstatic [variables](../../Glossary/vbe-glossary.md#variable) are variables that are defined within a[procedure](../../Glossary/vbe-glossary.md#procedure) and reinitialized each time the procedure is called.
+Local, nonstatic [variables](../../Glossary/vbe-glossary.md#variable) are variables that are defined within a [procedure](../../Glossary/vbe-glossary.md#procedure) and reinitialized each time the procedure is called.
 This error has the following cause and solution: